sstarbright/cosmoslib64/docs/To-Do.md

 # Cosmoslib64 - TODO...

+## Rewrite Context and Scene objects and loading
+### Context
+- Should expose symbols
+- Can be loaded in and out at any time, as long as no dependants are active?
+- Hardcoded array of contexts, each one should store number of dependants
+- Has init, up, close
+- Load both a _ctxl.c, a _ctxg.c, which include an _str.h
+	- ctxl contains the local init, up, and close functions that every context may have
+	- ctxg contains global functions that the ctxl, scene, and any object can call to access/modify context data without needing to locate the symbols
+	- str contains data structures that the context uses
+### Scene
+- Should not expose symbols
+- has init, up, close, pause, resume
+- Pause should remove from it's dependencies so these contexts can be unloaded if not in use while paused
+- Resume should add to it's dependencies

 ## CC Stage Builder
 - Start building the CC Stage Builder application
 	- Accurate rendering of the Stage (this renderer will be repurposed for the PC port)